Pre-Calabi--Yau algebras and homotopy double Poisson gebras: Pre-Calabi--Yau algebras, -gebras, and homotopy double Poisson gebras

 \end{proposition}

 \begin{proof} More precisely, we identify $\frac{\mathrm{u}\DPois^!}{\field u}$ with its canonical section, that is the sub-$\Sy$-bimodule of $\mathrm{u}\DPois^!$ with trivial component of arity $(1,0)$.
 It is straightforward to check that the properad structure on $\mathrm{u}\DPois^!$ induces a canonical properad structure on it.
-As proved in \cref{prop:InfDecDPoisAC}, any composite along a positive genus graph vanishes; so the linear dual partial coproperad forms a codioperad.
+As proved in \cref{prop:InfDecDPoisAC}, any composite along a positive genus graph vanishes; so the linear dual infinitesimal coproperad forms a codioperad.
 The rest of the statement follows from \cref{cor::hDPois_pCY} and \cref{def:HoCuDPois}. \end{proof}

-\begin{remark} A partial codioperad of \emph{multi-corollas}, defined by an infinitesimal decomposition map, and its cobar construction were introduced in \cite[Section~6.5.3]{KTV21}, see also \cite{Yeung22}.
+\begin{remark} An infinitesimal codioperad of \emph{multi-corollas}, defined by an infinitesimal decomposition map, and its cobar construction were introduced in \cite[Section~6.5.3]{KTV21}, see also \cite{Yeung22}.
 It is shown in \cite[Proposition~47]{KTV21} to encode pre-Calabi--Yau algebras.
-So this partial codioperad of multi-corollas is isomorphic to the present partial codioperad $\rmC_{\rm pCY}$, see \cref{prop:CuttingInfDec} for a precise isomorphism. \end{remark}
+So this infinitesimal codioperad of multi-corollas is isomorphic to the present infinitesimal codioperad $\rmC_{\rm pCY}$, see \cref{prop:CuttingInfDec} for a precise isomorphism. \end{remark}

-The partial codioperad $\rmC_{\rm pCY}$ is actually conilpotent since no infinite series can appear in the iterations of the infinitesimal decomposition maps.
+The infinitesimal codioperad $\rmC_{\rm pCY}$ is actually conilpotent since no infinite series can appear in the iterations of the infinitesimal decomposition maps.
 This property is mandatory to proceed further with the homotopical properties of pre-Calabi--Yau algebras: for instance, the notion of an $\infty$-morphism of \cref{sec:InftyMor} requires the \emph{full} decomposition map $\Delta \colon \rmC_{\rm pCY} \to \rmC_{\rm pCY} \boxtimes\rmC_{\rm pCY}$, that we will make explicit in the next section~\ref{subsec:CoproduitsCpCY}.

 \begin{proposition} The category of homotopy double Poisson gebras is equivalent to the sub-category of pre-Calabi--Yau algebras with vanishing structure maps $\calm_{\lambda_1, \ldots, \lambda_m}$, when at least one number of indices $\lambda_i$ is equal to $0$. \end{proposition}